jdxiaUCSD/cse15L-lab-reports/lab-report-2.md

 ## Part 3

 I didn't know that urls and an internet brower's search tools could be used to manipulate code.
-I thought that the integration of CS principles I'm learning in my classes being tied to my everyday applications of the web was very inteeresting.
+I thought that the integration of CS principles I'm learning in my classes being tied to my everyday applications of the web was very interesting.